5 Special Skills Every Chrony Must Develop

-Receive help from others.
+Help from others.
 Oh wow… this is so hard.
 I’m not sure why, because I love to help other people.
 “Helps” is a place I score high on in the spiritual gifts analysis tests and my primary love language is acts of service.
 Making brownies.
-Picking up some break/milk.
-Cleaning a kitchen.
+Picking up some bread/milk.
+Cleaning her kitchen.
 Yet, I often push back when others offer to do these things for me.
 How crazy is that – ??

 Friends can’t restore our health, but they can take us to an appointment.
 Or help us fold some laundry.
-Or cook supper for our family because it was an injection day and I’m puking.
+Or cook supper for our family because it was injection day and I’m puking.
 Or numerous other things they’re not only happy to do, but would receive a blessing from doing.
-And for us to take their blessing is a bit self-centered, wouldn’t you agree?
+And for us to take their blessing is a bit self-centered, would you agree?
 We should get over our self-ness and agree to be God’s object of their selfless-ness for a change.
 Maybe God is trying to teach them something through our suffering.
-Truth is, there’s not a chrony out there who couldn’t use some help now and then.
+The real truth is, there’s not a Chrony out there anywhere who couldn’t use some help every now and then.

 A few practical insights about receiving help from others might help us out:

-⇒ People are sincere when they offer to help.
-They really want to help us, they often just don’t know how or what.
+People are sincere when they offer to help.
+They really want to help us out, they often just don’t know how or what.
 Lots of people really do believe that when they help us, they’re serving Jesus, and this brings them great joy.
-A wise pastor said to me, “Don’t steal their joy.
+Jesus himself confirms this concept.
+A wise pastor once said to me, “Don’t steal their joy.
 Let them help.
 And make it easy for them to do so.
 Let it be about them and Jesus as much as it’s about you.”
 I’ve never forgotten the words he imparted to me that night, sitting in the rocking chair in my living room.

 Throughout my adult life, and particularly in corporate America, the task of re-grouping has been a necessary part of the daily grind.
 I’m certain I will never, ever master this skill, despite the years of repetitive lessons.
 Things change, we re-group and march on.
-The irony of consistent change is ever-present in the AI life.
-Diagnoses change; our meds change; our disease state changes as things flare and settle down and then flare again.
+The irony of consistent change is ever-present in a life of chronic auto-immune disease.
+Diagnoses change; our meds change; our disease state changes as things flare and settle down, only to flare once more.
 Learning to re-group is just required.
 It’s not the exception, it’s the norm.
 Knowing this helps me not get stuck in the frustration of ongoing change and I can redirect situational frustration back to implementing the change itself.
 This seems a better use of coveted energy and brain power.
 Letting go of resisting change and grasping backwards for the pre-illness familiar has gone a long way to control stress, too.

 Webster’s defines this in the noun form to be “firm determination.”
 We absolutely cannot make it through this journey without a heavy dose of determination and resolve.
-The opportunities to give in or give up along the way are numerous and the journey is always uphill.
+The opportunities to give in or give up along the way are numerous and the journey is always – always – uphill.
 It requires grit.
 Much resolve.
 Fierce determination.
-Deep breath, fellow Chronies... we have a long, steep journey ahead of us.
+Deep breath, fellow Chronies …. we have a long, steep journey ahead of us.
 Grab your boots, let’s do this.